Demisexuality is when you’re only sexually attracted to people you have a strong emotional bond with. But TBH, this definition is a bit bare bones.

 You can be both pansexual and demisexual.
 You still won’t be sexually attracted to someone until you form a strong bond, but their gender won’t matter.

-Asexual folks tend to have little to no interest in sexual activity.
+Asexual folks tend to have little to no interest in sexual attraction.
 Some use asexuality as a label — others prefer to say they don’t have a sexual orientation at all.
+People on the asexual spectrum experience differing levels of sexual attraction.

 Here are some questions that can help you figure out if you’re asexual: